2019 Indian general election: Campaign finance

 Several organisations offered varying estimates for the cost of the election campaign.
 The Centre for Media Studies in New Delhi estimated that the election campaign could exceed $7 billion.
 According to the Association for Democratic Reforms (ADR), an election watchdog, in the financial year 2017–18 BJP received ₹4370000000, about 12 times more donations than Congress and five other national parties combined.

 The electoral bonds in denominations ranging from 1,000 rupees to 10 million rupees ($14 to $140,000) can be purchased and donated to a political party.
 The bonds don't carry the name of the donor and are exempt from tax.
 Factly – an India data journalism portal, traced the electoral bond donations for 2018 under India's Right to Information Act.
 According to Factly, electoral bonds worth about ₹10600000000 were purchased and donated in 2018.
-According to Bloomberg, this accounted for 31.2 percent of political donations in 2018, while 51.4 percent of the total donated amount were each below ₹20000 and these too were from unknown donors.
-About 47 percent of the donations to political parties were from known sources.
+According to Bloomberg, this accounted for 31.2 per cent of political donations in 2018, while 51.4 per cent of the total donated amount were each below ₹20000 and these too were from unknown donors.
+About 47 per cent of the donations to political parties were from known sources.
 Between 1 January and 31 March 2019, donors bought ₹17100000000 worth of electoral bonds and donated.
-The spending in elections boosts national GDP, and the 2009 election spending contributed about 0.5 percent to GDP.
+The spending in elections boosts national GDP, and the 2009 election spending contributed about 0.5 per cent to GDP.